Gorillas are the largest of the great apes, but the western lowland gorilla is the smallest of the subspecies.

 Nutrition

-Gorillas are herbivores, eating mainly juicy stemmed plants, but also consuming leaves, berries, ferns and fibrous bark.
+Gorillas are generally herbivores.
+They eat mainly juicy stemmed plants, but they also consume leaves, berries, ferns, and fibrous bark.
+They will also eat ants and termites.

-At the Zoo, gorillas enjoy a diet of assorted fruits and vegetables, nuts, a specialty biscuit formulated for primates, and assorted browse.
+At the Zoo, gorillas enjoy a diet of greens, assorted vegetables, a special formulated biscuit for primates, a small amount of fruit, and assorted browse.
+They also receive starch balls and popcorn for enrichment.

 Current Range and Historic Range

-Currently found in Angola, Cameroon, Central African Republic (CAR), mainland Equatorial Guinea, Gabon, Nigeria and Republic of Congo.
+Currently found in Gabon, Central African Republic (CAR), Cameroon, Angola, Equatorial Guinea, Democratic Republic of Congo (DRC), Republic of Congo.
 Until recently, the core population had an almost continuous distribution from southern CAR to the Congo River and west to the coast.

 Habitat